akhikolla/akhikolla.github.io/_posts/2020-09-28-Prototyping-testharness-2.md

 Conditional jump or move depends on the uninitialized value(s) Use of an uninitialized value of size 8

-This happens when the process tries to access the memory location that is outside of the available memory locations or the uninitialized memory.
+These happen when the process tries to access the memory locations that are outside of the available memory locations or the uninitialized locations.
 Here the size 8 means that the process was trying to read 8 bytes.
 It also gives information about memory addresses.

 Thanks to [Dr. Toby Dylan Hocking](https://tdhock.github.io/blog/) for his support on the project.
 This blog is kindly contributed to [R-bloggers](https://www.r-bloggers.com/).